EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 ### Attribute-based authorisation

+> As mentioned in [the General Information](#general-information), omitting
+> authorisation checks may lead to abuse of the service.

 EGI Check-in provides information about the authenticated user that may be used by Service Providers in order to control user access to resources.
 This information is provided by the EGI Check-in IdP in the